architsakhadeo/Travel-Guide-Genetic-Algorithm/README.md

 Or

-**TIME CONSUMING** -> Follow the following steps by running "python main.py" to actually download the data via Google Maps API
+B) **TIME CONSUMING** -> Follow the following steps by running "python main.py" to actually download the data via Google Maps API

 python India.py